dmb23/dragtor/docs/ideas.md

                 - FN: proposition from reference is not present in answer

 - Finish Implementation
+    - AnswerCorrectness
+    - check: can I rewrite the `LlamaServerHandler` so that it detects if a server is up and wraps any call only if required?
+Maybe as a decorator, maybe in the relevant functions?
     - evaluate performance
         - make it end-to-end usable
         - create defined testcases